 Although scopes are determined statically, they are used dynamically.
-At any time during execution, there are at least three nested scopes whose namespaces are directly accessible:

-- the innermost scope, which is searched first, contains the local names - the scopes of any enclosing functions, which are searched starting with the nearest enclosing scope, contains non-local, but also non-global names - the next-to-last scope contains the current module's global names - the outermost scope (searched last) is the namespace containing built-in names
+At any time during execution, there are at least three nested scopes whose namespaces are directly accessible: the innermost scope, which is searched first, contains the local names; the namespaces of any enclosing functions, which are searched starting with the nearest enclosing scope; the middle scope, searched next, contains the current module's global names; and the outermost scope (searched last) is the namespace containing built-in names.